PATERSON the new film from Jim Jarmusch is a quiet, absorbing drama that will make a big impression on you.

-What a wonderfully warm feeling you get from watching Jim Jarmusch’s new movie Paterson.
-Dropping in on a week in the life of bus driver Paterson, who in a sweet twist lives in the town of Paterson, New Jersey, we observe his day-to-day routine in rich, evocative detail.
-He drives the bus.
-On his lunch break he writes poetry.
-He returns home to his effervescent wife Laura and they eat dinner.
-Then he walks their dog Marvin stopping in on the way to his local bar for a beer.
+What a wonderfully warm feeling you get from watching Jim Jarmusch’s new movie PATERSON.
+Dropping in on a week in the life of bus driver Paterson who, in a sweet twist, lives in the town of Paterson, New Jersey, we observe his day-to-day routine in rich, evocative detail.
+He drives the bus, on his lunch break he writes poetry, he returns to his effervescent wife Laura, they eat dinner, he walks their dog Marvin stopping in on the way to his local bar for a beer.
 And so it repeats.
 But of course each day has its share of fascinating, sometimes minimal changes that make us contemplate how our lives are constructed from the same small and important elements.
 It’s a delight.

 This is in great contrast to his wife Laura, an unstoppable creative force played fabulously by Iranian actress Golshifteh Farahani.
 The black and white clothes that she wears every day again seem in contrast to her personality that’s anything but.
 Ideas pour out of her.
 From refurbishing their house with black and white accessories – shower curtains get painted one day, doors the next – to wanting to contribute to a local farmers’ market by baking cupcakes.
 With black and white icing of course.
 Her biggest idea has her thinking she can be a successful country singer by learning the guitar.
 As Paterson does, we laugh ‘for’ her passion of the seemingly overwhelming idea – not ‘at’ her – and we want her to succeed.